How to Water Succulents

 You did it!
 You finally bought yourself that beautiful succulent plant that everyone says is so easy to grow.
 But now, just a short time later, it is looking so sad!
 The harder you try, the worse it looks… Could it be that Pinterest and Instagram are wrong, or is it just you?
 Not to worry – this post will give you all the information you need to get that plant healthy and happy again.
 You can learn how to water succulents – I promise!

 The magic and mystery of succulents bewitching!
-But how to water succulents is an important question that does not have a short answer of X amount of water every Y days.
+But how to water succulents is an important question that does not have an easy answer of X amount of water every Y days.
 Because the single most common cause of death for these easy-care beauties is improper watering, it is important to get this right.
 Let’s tackle it together!

 If you are like me, you talk to your plants – maybe even sing to them! 🙂 Studies show that plants do respond positively to our voices.
 But to learn proper care, especially watering – it is best to listen to your plants instead.
 If you know what to look for, your succulents will tell you what they need and when they need water, and when it is best to leave them dry.
 Learning how to water succulents is all about paying attention to the plant.

 What is a Succulent?